omt-tech/rest_auth/README.md

   * Generators that make skeleton handler modules
   * Generators for token and user schemas for Ecto
   * Periodic reading from the database to flush the token cache for multi node deploys where the nodes are not connected

+## Upgrading from 1.x.x to 2.x.x

+The only breaking change between versions 1 and 2 are that `RestAuth.Controller.login/2` errors return `401` by default instead of `403`.

 ## License